5 ways tech consultants can manage their professional liability exposure

 - Your fees

 Contracts are valuable in all of your business dealings.
 Use them with clients, employees, 1099 contractors, and subcontractors.
-While you're at it, you may want to require contractors to have their own technology errors and omissions insurance so they can address their potential work mistakes.
+While you're at it, you may want to require contractors to have their own technology errors and omissions insurance for protection from work mistakes.

 2. Communicate clearly and frequently